 The webinar is available on PC and Tablets.
-The use of smartphone is not recommended.
-For the best viewing experience, a high speed Internet connection is required (minimum 2Mbps).
+The use of a smartphone is not recommended.
+For the best viewing experience, a high-speed Internet connection is required (minimum 2Mbps).
 Please make sure that the firewall does not prevent the connection to the webinar.

 European Society of Cardiology

 European Heart HouseLes Templiers2035 Route des CollesCS 80179 Biot

 This programme is supported by Biosense in the form of an unrestricted educational grant.

 The scientific programme has not been influenced in any way by its sponsor.

 Our mission: To reduce the burden of cardiovascular disease

 © 2017 European Society of Cardiology.
 All rights reserved